ClaraClear46/Comp-55-res/README.md

-	THe players last 5 high-scores are saved in a collection If the latest score beats a past saved score the past score is deleted and the new score is added If there is no new highest score, then there are no changes to the score table
+	THe players last 5 high-scores are saved in a collection If the latest score beats a past saved score the past score is deleted and the new score is added If there is no new highest score, then there are no changes to the score table continued COMP 129 README:
+	I did not get the highscore system implemented as I wanted it to be.
+I was able to work on making a new button and new pane but then ran into some IDE/repository issues/I loaded it with Smart Git when I needed to do a Gradle.
+That issue was resolved today, 01/27 the due date.
+	To access the new feature:
+ 		Open the MainApplication
+		Press the fourth button, labeled Highscores
+  			This will send you to the, not working, Highscore Pane and Table
+			Pressing the back button will take you back to the Main Menu Pane.

 ## About